-CRDN 3.3 Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ration, B12 or iron supplementation) CRDN 3.4 Provide instruction to clients/patients for self-monitoring blood glucose considering diabetes medication and medical nutrition therapy plan.
-CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes.
-CRDN 3.6 Conduct a swallow screen and refer to the appropriate healthcare professional for full swallow evaluation when needed.
-CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.
-CRDN 3.8 Design, implement and evaluate presentations to a target audience.
-Use effective education and counseling skills to facilitate behavior change.
-CRDN 3.10 CRDN 3.12 Deliver respectful, science-based answers to client questions concerning emerging trends.
-CRDN 3.13 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources.
-CRDN 3.14 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups, and individuals.
-CRDN 4.1 Participate in management functions of human resources (such as training and scheduling) CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, clients, patients, facilities, and food CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects)

-nutrition information and data.
+- CRDN 3.3 Perform routine health screening assessments including measuring blood pressure, conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition-related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ration, B12 or iron supplementation) - CRDN 3.4 Provide instruction to clients/patients for self-monitoring blood glucose considering diabetes medication and medical nutrition therapy plan. - CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes. - CRDN 3.6 Conduct a swallow screen and refer to the appropriate healthcare professional for full swallow evaluation when needed. - CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media. - CRDN 3.8 Design, implement and evaluate presentations to a target audience. - CRDN 3.10 Use effective education and counseling skills to facilitate behavior change. - CRDN 3.12 Deliver respectful, science-based answers to client questions concerning emerging trends. - CRDN 3.13 Coordinate procurement, production, distribution and service of goods and services, demonstrating and promoting responsible use of resources. - CRDN 3.14 Develop and evaluate recipes, formulas and menus for acceptability and affordability that accommodate the cultural diversity and health needs of various populations, groups and individuals. - CRDN 4.1 Participate in management functions of human resources (such as training and scheduling) - CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, clients, patients, facilities and food - CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects) - CRDN 4.4 Apply current information technologies to develop, manage and disseminate nutrition information and data. - CRDN 4.5 Analyze quality, financial and productivity data for use in planning.